Celebrating Twelfth Night…

 There’s something so special about receiving a handcrafted gift from someone you love.
 The process of making something by hand teaches us patience and perseverance—qualities that we can use throughout our lives.
 Plus, when we give a handmade gift, it shows how much we care about our friends and family members!

-If you’re looking for inspiration for your Twelfth Night gift giving, try some of these ideas:
+If you’re looking for inspiration for celebrating Twelfth Night with gift giving, try some of these ideas:

 - Making Herbal Bath Melts: A Magical Bath Additive for Winter Days.